 Positive Train Control (PTC) has been installed on the FrontRunner system.
 PTC functionality is intended to prevent train over speeds, work zone incursions, train to train collisions and improper movements through switches.
-PTC functionality includes the ability to positively control working limits, train speeds through usage of Mandatory Directives and Temporary Speed Restrictions enhancing On-Track Safety protections throughout the system.
+PTC functionality includes the ability to positively control working limits, train speeds through usage of

-&lt;sup>1 The corridor includes portions of the Bingham, Garfield, Dalton, and Bacchus freight rail lines; referred to as the BG&B line.
+1 The corridor includes portions of the Bingham, Garfield, Dalton, and Bacchus freight rail lines; referred to as the BG&B line.
 The BG&B line begins at the Midvale rail yard located at 7300 South and 700 West, just south of TRAX Rail Service Center.
 Utah Railway and Savage Railway facilitate freight through the Midvale yard and onto the BG&B line.
-The BG&B extends south west from the Midvale yard onto the Bingham branch and Dalton Spur a total of 10.2 miles from 700 West Street and State Highway 111, passing through the cities of Midvale, West Jordan and unincorporated of Salt Lake County.
+The BG&B extends southwest from the Midvale yard onto the Bingham branch and Dalton Spur a total of 10.2 miles from 700 West Street and State Highway 111, passing through the cities of Midvale, West Jordan and unincorporated of Salt Lake County.
 In aggregate, the right of way comprises 178.022 acres of which 50.868 acres are held by UTA and 127.153 acres by UPPR.
-At mile post (MP) 4.80 of the Old Bingham Highway, the Garfield Branch travels northwest 11.06 miles, which includes the 2 mile Bacchus Spur extending northwest through West Jordan, Kearns, and ending in Magna.
+At mile post (MP) 4.80 of the Old Bingham Highway, the Garfield Branch travels northwest 11.06 miles, which includes the 2-mile Bacchus Spur extending northwest through West Jordan, Kearns, and ending in Magna.

-&lt;sup>2 Frontrunner follows GCOR exclusively while TRAX follows a proprietary rulebook.
+2 Frontrunner follows GCOR exclusively while TRAX follows a proprietary rulebook.
 There are some minor differences in procedures and track safety options.